General Tips for Incorporating More Art into your Homeschool

 You can encourage your child to doodle until their heart is content, and don’t have to stress about mindless scribbles wasting “expensive” wire bound sketchbook pages.
 The down side is all of the loose drawing paper scattered all over the house, but you just need to keep up with saving the “masterpieces” that you want keep and throwing away the filler doodles.

 The more practice they get and the more fun they have, the more that this will boost their confidence and increase their aptitude in drawing and art.
 Even without a formal scope and sequence, you can grab some paper and pencils and head outdoors and find something interesting to draw.
-You can set up a still life on the kitchen table.
-Let your child arrange some items like a stuffed animal, a piece of fruit and some other fun items.
-Draw, draw, draw.
+You can set up a still life on the kitchen table: let your child arrange some items like a stuffed animal, a piece of fruit, and some other fun items.
+Then draw, draw, draw!

 Occasionally offer your child the option of creating an art based project.
 Instead of a one-paragraph summary of chapter 3, let them illustrate their favorite scene then verbally discuss what happened before, during and afterwards.